Penistone's Ethnic mix

 Local people are generally open and friendly but will be reserved with strangers at first.
 Newcomers are quickly accepted if they adopt the open attitude that abounds here - which might involve declaring their life history.
 Ex-townies should make the effort to reciprocate greetings like 'good morning', etc. which might not come naturally and can be assured that we will not use it to harrass them or sell them something.

 Penistone people tend to watch out for the well-being of neighbours (whom we will often know personally).
 We don't need neighbourhood watch signs as the curtains will twitch when some suspicious stranger or vehicle comes down the side streets.
-It works!
+And it works!

 An 1842 book on the diocese claims a population for the Penistone area as 5201, which it breaks down as below.
 This totals 5,111 and does not explain the missing 90.
 From the same source, the population for 1834 was 5,204.
 The Thurlstone/Penistone ratio was still greater than 2:1 at the time.